jonnonz1/nz-statute-book/acts/public/2025/marine-and-coastal-area-takutai-moana-customary-marine-title-amendment-act-2025.md

 This Act is the Marine and Coastal Area (Takutai Moana) (Customary Marine Title) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 25 October 2025.

 ## Part 1 — Amendments to Marine and Coastal Area (Takutai Moana) Act 2011: general